peteroupc/MailLib/docs/PeterO.Mail.MessageDataException.md

         string message,
         System.Exception innerException);

-Initializes a new instance of the [PeterO.Mail.MessageDataException](PeterO.Mail.MessageDataException.md) class.
+Initializes a new instance of the[PeterO.Mail.MessageDataException](PeterO.Mail.MessageDataException.md)class.

 <b>Parameters:</b>

  * <i>message</i>: A string to use as the exception message.

  * <i>innerException</i>: The parameter <i>innerException</i>
 is an Exception object.

 ### MessageDataException Constructor

     public MessageDataException();

-Initializes a new instance of the [PeterO.Mail.MessageDataException](PeterO.Mail.MessageDataException.md) class.
+Initializes a new instance of the[PeterO.Mail.MessageDataException](PeterO.Mail.MessageDataException.md)class.